MS in Electrical Engineering

 - Copies of your TOEFL or IELTS Scores (for non-native English speakers only) (upload to the Test Information section of the application)

 - 3 letters of Recommendation (the department accepts electronic recommendations – in the recommendation section of the online application, enter the information for three recommenders.
 Each recommender will receive an email with instructions on how to complete the recommendation).
 The department does also accept hard copy letters of recommendation.
-The letters may be mailed to: Graduate School, 210 Jesse Hall, Columbia, MO 65211.
+The letters may be mailed to: Office of Graduate Studies, 210 Jesse Hall, Columbia, MO 65211.

 Official Transcripts.
-The mailing address is: Graduate School, 210 Jesse Hall, Columbia, MO 65211.
+The mailing address is: Office of Graduate Studies, 210 Jesse Hall, Columbia, MO 65211.

 Note: when registering for GRE or TOEFL exams, be sure to designate your program of interest at the University of Missouri – Columbia.
 MU’s Institutional Code is 6875 (no departmental code is necessary).